nthnn/purple/README.md

-# 🧪 Netlet
+# 🧪 Purple

-Netlet is a comprehensive library designed to empower developers in building robust, scalable, and high-performance systems that fully leverage the capabilities of the Linux operating system.
-Inspired by modern design principles and focusing on efficiency, Netlet provides a rich set of tools and components to streamline the development of complex, concurrent, and distributed applications.
+Purple is a comprehensive library designed to empower developers in building robust, scalable, and high-performance systems that fully leverage the capabilities of the Linux operating system.
+Inspired by modern design principles and focusing on efficiency, Purple provides a rich set of tools and components to streamline the development of complex, concurrent, and distributed applications.

-Moreover, Netlet is built with the following principles in mind:
+Moreover, Purple is built with the following principles in mind:

 - **🐧 Linux Native** — Designed to maximize performance and leverage unique Linux system calls and features.
 - **📈 Scalability** — Components are built to handle high concurrency and large data volumes, making it suitable for demanding applications.
-- **🧩 Modularity** — Netlet's features are designed as independent modules, allowing developers to pick and choose the components they need without unnecessary bloat.
+- **🧩 Modularity** — Purple's features are designed as independent modules, allowing developers to pick and choose the components they need without unnecessary bloat.
 - **🤝 Developer Friendly** — Clear APIs, comprehensive documentation (forthcoming), and a focus on ease of use.
 - **⚡ Performance** — Optimized for speed and resource efficiency, crucial for full-time running systems.
 A Linux-Native Framework for Scalable Systems

 > [!NOTE]
-> Netlet is still underdevelopment.
+> Purple is still underdevelopment.
 Do not use in production environment.

 ## 🛠️ Features

-Netlet offers a wide array of features, meticulously crafted to address common challenges in system development:
+Purple offers a wide array of features, meticulously crafted to address common challenges in system development:

 - **🔄 Concurrency Management**
     - **Channels**